 Submit a Proposal

-if you are interested in getting involved with the 2023 National Youth Science Camp, please submit a proposal soon!
-If you’re not already in our updated database, please complete an NYSCamp Presenter Profile Submission form first, and then complete the 2023 NYSCamp Presentation Proposal form.
+If you have not presented at a NYSCamp before, please complete an NYSCamp Presenter Profile Submission form first, and then complete the 2023 NYSCamp Presentation Proposal form.
 If you wish to submit multiple proposals, please submit a Presenter Proposal form once per proposal.